-1. Geographic footprint as 31 December 2021 (excluding the car park in Hoboken, New Jersey, USA)
+Geographic footprint as 31 December 2021 (excluding the car park in Hoboken, New Jersey, USA) China, Colombia are held under joint ventures

 2.1.4.2 Off-street parking

 Designing, building, financing and operating: with experience in all aspects of the parking business, INDIGO has developed rich and diversified expertise that allows it to meet any type of requirement in a customised manner.
 INDIGO designs, builds, finances and operates customised parking solutions to make city life more convenient and intuitive.